mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case3_ddosModbusAttack.md

 The attack study case comprises three sub-projects :

 - Railway[Metro] IT/OT System Mini Cyber Range System [> Link of project document](https://github.com/LiuYuancheng/Railway_IT_OT_System_Cyber_Security_Platform)
-- DDoS Attack Management System [> Link of the project document](https://github.com/LiuYuancheng/Python_Malwares_Repo/blob/main/src/ddosAttacker/readme.md)
+- DDoS Attack Management System [> Link of project document](https://github.com/LiuYuancheng/Python_Malwares_Repo/blob/main/src/ddosAttacker/readme.md)
-- DDoS PLC(Modbus-TCP) Attacker  [> Link of the project document](https://github.com/LiuYuancheng/Python_Malwares_Repo/blob/main/src/ddosPlcAttacker/readme.md)
+- DDoS PLC(Modbus-TCP) Attacker program  [> Link of project document](https://github.com/LiuYuancheng/Python_Malwares_Repo/blob/main/src/ddosPlcAttacker/readme.md)

-In this study case, we envision a scenario where a red team attacker/hacker successfully implants the DDoS-Attack-Program on several computers in the railway system  cooperate network, the supervision network and even the production network an IT-Network-Attack (such as employing a phishing email).
-The target is one of the PLC in the production network which will control the trains power.
-The attack study case will illustrate how a red team attacker, external to the railway mini cyber range, control multiple DDoS attacker to launch the DDoS Modbus-TCP requests attack at the same time to Interrupt the normally OT HMI-PLC control chain.
-This will be accomplished by utilizing the Red Team C2 DDoS Attack Management System from the internet and successfully bypassing the firewall's detection mechanisms.
+In this study case, we envision a scenario where a red team attacker/hacker successfully implants the DDoS-Attack-Program on several computers in the railway company cooperate network, the supervision network and even the production network via an IT-Network-Attack (such as employing a phishing email).
+The target is one of the PLCs in the production network which controls the trains.
+The attack study case will illustrate how a red team attacker, external to the railway mini cyber range, control multiple DDoS attacker programs to launch the DDoS Modbus-TCP requests attack simultaneously to Interrupt the normally OT HMI-PLC control chain.
+The attack control will be accomplished by utilizing the Red Team C2 DDoS Attack Management System from the internet and successfully bypassing the firewall's detection mechanisms.

 The attack detailed road map is shown below :

 ![](img/ddos/ddosAtkRoadmap.png)

-##### Key Tactics, techniques, and procedures (TTP) of the attack
+##### Key Tactics, Techniques, and Procedures (TTP) of the attack

-Based on the attack detailed road map there will 4 kinds TTP are included in the ARP spoofing attack scenario :
+Based on the attack detailed road map there will four kinds of TTP are included in the DDoS attack scenario :

 **Botnets:**

 - **Tactic:** Enlist a large number of compromised devices to form a botnet.
 - **Technique:** Malicious actors infect and control a network of computers, servers, or IoT devices (botnet) to generate and send a massive volume of traffic to the target.
-- **Procedures**: To simulate the botnets DDoS attack, we configured 3 nodes in different network to send the high frequency Modbus-TCP request.
+- **Procedures**: To simulate the botnets DDoS attack, we configured at least three nodes in different network to send high frequency Modbus-TCP request to the target PLC.

 **Amplification Attacks:**

 - **Tactic:** Increase the volume of attack traffic.
 - **Technique:** Exploit protocols that allow a small request to trigger a much larger response.
 Examples include DNS amplification, NTP amplification, and SNMP reflection attacks.
 - **Procedures** : Each  DDoS attacker will parallel start as much thread (100+) as possible to fully use the nodes' network bandwidth to sending the request simultaneously.
+The totally request volume will be about 80k ~ 120K requests / min.

 **Layer 7 Attacks (Application Layer):**

 - **Tactic:** Exploit vulnerabilities in the application layer.
 - **Technique:** Target specific applications or services to exhaust server resources.
 Examples include HTTP floods, Slowloris attacks, and application-specific exploits.
-- **Procedures**: The attack is targeting the PCL's firmware via ModBus-TCP protocol, Modbus-TCP is an Ethernet-based variant of the Modbus protocol, which is commonly used in industrial automation systems for communication between programmable logic controllers (PLCs), computers, and other devices.
-Modbus-TCP is designed to operate over TCP/IP networks and is used for reading and writing data between devices in real-time industrial applications.
+- **Procedures**: The attack is targeting the PCL's firmware via Modbus-TCP floods request, Modbus-TCP protocol is an Ethernet-based variant of the Modbus protocol, which is commonly used in industrial automation systems for communication between programmable logic controllers (PLCs), computers, and other devices.
+It is designed to operate over TCP/IP networks and is used for reading and writing data between devices in real-time industrial applications.

 **Bot Spoofing and Obfuscation:**

 - **Tactic:** Evade detection and analysis.
 - **Technique:** Employ techniques to make the malicious traffic appear more legitimate, such as using diverse user agents, randomizing payloads, or mimicking legitimate user behavior.
-- **Procedures :**To camouflage the communication, all interactions between the Malicious-Action-Programs and the Command and Control (C2) system will be disguised as standard HTTPS POST requests and responses, the key control message will be encrypted via pre-set session key.
+- **Procedures :**To camouflage the communication between attacker programs and the RTC2 hub, all interactions between the Malicious-Action-Programs and the Command and Control (C2) system will be disguised as standard HTTPS POST requests and responses, the key control message will be encrypted via pre-set session key.
 Notably, the package size will be kept minimal (less than 1KB) to prevent triggering the firewall's alert mechanisms related to download/upload activities.